ShaoLeen/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Tracing our Flask App
 *TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.
 Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.

+The filled span with a test endpoint is shown in "Jaeger test span filled.png".
+The full backend Python code is shown in "full backend code including tracing and test span endpoint.png".

 ## Jaeger in Dashboards
 *TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.